smapiot/piral/docs/tools/piral-inspector.md

 View a graph detailing the dependency and package structure of your application, including all pilets.
 :::

 Piral applications are inherently modular.
-A key feature of piral is dependency sharing, meaning that dependencies (i.e. packages) are not loaded multiple times, but just once, even if required by multiple pilets.
+A key feature of piral is dependency sharing, meaning that dependencies (i.e., packages) are not loaded multiple times, but just once, even if required by multiple pilets.
 This needs to be properly set up though.

 Piral Inspector provides a feature which helps here: The "Dependencies" tab displays a graph of the application's dependency structure, from the app-shell to the pilets.
 In the following image, you can see the structure of a Piral sample application.
 The graph displays the app shell ("sample-piral", red), the pilets (gray) and the pilet's dependencies (purple).
 All pilets reference the same dependencies (`react`, for example), meaning that this dependency is properly shared between them.